Louise Lasser: Marriage and relationships

-1976 legal incident
+The dollhouse incident

-In the spring of 1976 in Los Angeles, Lasser was arrested at a charity boutique, and police found $6 worth (88 milligrams) of cocaine in her purse.
-Authorities were called after Lasser's American Express card was denied and Lasser refused to leave without possession of a $150 dollhouse.
-Lasser was initially apprehended for two unpaid traffic tickets (one for jaywalking), but the officers then found the drug in her handbag.
-Lasser claimed the cocaine had been given to her several months earlier by a fan.
-Ultimately, Lasser was ordered to do six months in counseling, which was easily satisfied because she was already seeing an analyst.
-A fictionalized version of the dollhouse incident was also incorporated into Mary Hartman's first season.
+In the spring of 1976, Lasser was arrested at a Los Angeles charity boutique.
+Police found $6 worth (or 88 milligrams) of cocaine in her purse.
+Authorities were called after Lasser's American Express card was denied and she refused to leave without possession of a $150 dollhouse.
+Lasser was initially apprehended for two unpaid traffic tickets (one for jaywalking), but the officers then found the cocaine in her handbag.
+She claimed a fan had given her the drug several months earlier.

+Lasser was ordered to six months in counseling, which was easily satisfied as she was already seeing an analyst.
+A fictionalized version of the "dollhouse incident" was also incorporated into Mary Hartman's first season.

+Death

+Lasser died at her home in Manhattan on July 6, 2026, at the age of 87.

+Tributes

+On social media, Girls creator Lena Dunham called Lasser "a canon, the prototype...one of the best".
+Lasser's friend and co-star Renée Taylor quipped on Instagram: "She’s busy keeping God laughing forever."
+Claudia Lamb, who played Lasser's daughter on MH2, wrote: "I am stunned and grieving.
+Louise Lasser is no longer with us.
+Raise a glass to the genius who created Mary Hartman and her waxy yellow build-up."